 Medial Patellar Luxation/Patellar Luxation Surgery

 This is a condition in which the kneecap moves out of its normal groove and pops to the inside or more rarely the outside of the knee.
-In some patients this condition does not cause any pain or clinical signs, and in others the condition can be painful and can cause gradual disuse of the leg.
-Depending on the dog’s anatomy, three procedures can typically be performed to correct the problem and any combination of these procedures may be used during surgery (wedge resection, tibial crest transposition & lateral imbrication of the joint capsule).
+In some patients this condition does not cause any pain or clinical signs and in others the condition can be painful and can cause gradual disuse of the leg.
+Depending on a dog’s anatomy, 3 procedures can typically be performed to correct the problem and any combination of these procedures may be used during surgery. (wedge resection, tibial crest transposition & lateral imbrication of the joint capsule)

 The items listed below are included in the surgery plan.
 Routine follow-up appointments are included in the cost as well.